 NUTRITION: Obesity is a major cause of diabetes, heart problems and general poor health.
 We have successful weight control programs in place.

-HYPERTHYROIDISM: One of the most common diseases in middle aged and older cats charactarized by weight loss, increased appetite, perhaps vomiting, increased drinking and increased heart rate.
+HYPERTHYROIDISM: This is one of the most common diseases in middle aged and older cats.
+It is characterized by weight loss, increased appetite, perhaps vomiting, increased drinking and increased heart rate.
 Older cats can also have renal problems that may be hidden by this disease.

 MALE URINARY TRACT BLOCKAGE: This is a TRUE EMERGENCY.
 Notice how often and how your cat urinates, is he leaving urine or just trying?
 Are there numerous trips to the litter box?
 It is difficult to notice this condition so watch your cat’s behavior.
 This is a very painful condition and it WILL NOT get better on its own.
 The cat will die if not treated.